Should I see a GP before trying to get pregnant?

 Please ensure that you are taking a daily supplement of folic acid (at least 400mcg) and iodine (150 mcg).
 This should be in all reputable pregnancy multivitamins available from your local chemist.

-I also recommend you have a look at the following information from Better Health, a Victorian Government website that give tips on a healthy pregnancy.
+It is also recommended you have a look at the following information from Better Health, a Victorian Government website that give tips on a healthy pregnancy.
 In particular, reading up about what foods to avoid, and other lifestyle changes to consider such as smoking cessation.

 Does my partner need to come to this appointment?